Sidneys1/Memoria/README.md

 <details>

-There are currently three types of Memoria Plugins, used during web content retrieval and processing:
+There are currently three types of Memoria Plugins used during web content retrieval and processing:
 - **Downloaders**<br>
   Downloaders are responsible for accessing a URL and retrieving its content from the internet.
 They can provide this content in many different formats to the next plugin in the stack.
 The most basic Downloaders (like the built-in